| |

 After caulking you are ready for your second coat of

-primer, as the penetrating coat alone is not adequate
+primer, as the clear sealer alone is not adequate

 moisture protection for the wood.